Superlative accepts open submissions, runs monthly feature competitions, and annual competitions.

 Click here to go directly to Superlative's website

-- Superlative, The Literary Journal, is edited by Ross Turner, Gemma Mainwaring, Rachel Fennell, Daniel Chesmore and Holly Joyce, illustrated by Orlaith Stratford, and marketed by Hannah Darby.
+- Superlative, The Literary Journal, is edited by Ross Turner, Gemma Mainwaring, Rachel Fennell, Daniel Chesmore, Holly Joyce, Shannon Parsons and Varvara Lois, illustrated by Orlaith Stratford, and marketed by Hannah Darby.

 - We publish short stories and poetry.